 It is known from the Domesday Survey of 1086 that Geoffrey de Mandeville (or de Magnaville), an important Norman land holder, was then the Lord of the Manor of Thorley.
 Geoffrey's son, William de Mandeville, inherited his estates around 1100, but Henry I confiscated those in Sawbridgeworth, Saffron Walden and Great Waltham as punishment for the escape of Ranulf Flambard, the Bishop of Durham, from the Tower of London whilst William was the Constable.
 William's son, Geoffrey de Mandeville, 1st Earl of Essex, succeeded in recovering these estates during the power struggle that ensued between King Stephen and the Empress Matilda following the death of Henry I in 1135.
 However, Geoffrey's constantly shifting allegiance ultimately led to his downfall, and he was besieged and killed as a rebel by Stephen in 1144.
-Geoffrey was the founder of a Benedictine Priory in Saffron Walden, later to become Walden Abbey, on the site of what is now Audley End House.
-He included the Church of St James the Great, Thorley, together with eighteen others, in the Priory's endowment, along with its tithes, the payments in kind of a tenth of the profits of all local agriculture and labour which the Church received each year, and its glebe land, the land belonging to the Church from which it derived additional income.
+Geoffrey was the founder of a Benedictine Priory in Saffron Walden, later to become Walden Abbey, on the site of what is now Audley End House, which he endowed with income received through nineteen churches, including that of St James the Great, Thorley.
+Such income was received through tithes, the payments in kind of a tenth of the profits of all local agriculture and labour that was paid to the Church each year, and glebe land, land belonging to the Church from which it derived additional income.

 Although the early history of tithes in England is somewhat obscure, it is known that in 786 two papal special envoys, George of Ostia and Theophylact of Todi, visited England and held two councils that approved a canon that decreed that all men should strive to give tithes from everything they possess, because it is the special property of the Lord, and they should support themselves and give alms from the nine parts.
 However, there is no evidence that tithes were enforced by civil law in England at that time, with the earliest known such enforcement dating from the middle of the tenth century.
 Initially tithes could be rendered to any cleric.
 However, the Third Lateran Council held in Rome in 1179 ruled that tithes should be paid to the representative of the Church where the payer lived.